 Cheaper Deals At Home

-Once you’ve completed the minimum term of your contract (normally 24 months), you can save substantial amounts of money by moving over to a SIM only contract.
+If you’ve completed the minimum 24-month term of your contract, you can normally save substantial amounts of money by moving over to a SIM-only deal.

-At present, our recommended SIM only deals for use with a Galaxy smartphone are as follows:
+At present, some of our recommended SIM only deals for use in a Samsung Galaxy smartphone include:

 Save Money When Travelling Abroad

 If you’re travelling outside Europe with a normal UK SIM card in your Samsung Galaxy smartphone, it’s very easy to quickly run up a large international roaming bill.
 This is because you’ll often pay in the region of £1.50/minute, 50p/text and £6/MB.